Most revenue intelligence comparisons start in the wrong place.They compare features before asking what the team actually needs to fix.

 Choose it if you need better execution and coaching rather than forecast analytics.

-7) Salesforce native revenue intelligence: Best for CRM native governance
+7) Salesforce Sales Cloud: Best for CRM native governance

 Best for organisations committed to keeping intelligence inside Salesforce.